forestgrape/coronavirus/index.md

 4 forms of lifetime storage are known to be used on todays earth.

 * ##### ssRNA
+    single stranded RNA:
+    - unstable
-    single stranded RNA: very unstable and difficult and mutation rich duplication both mutations and recombinations occur upon duplication
+    - difficult and mutation rich duplication
+    - recombinations are possible upon duplication
 * ##### dsRNA
+    double standed RNA:
+    - unstable
-    double standed RNA: unstable, duplication somewhat reliable possible
+    - somewhat reliable duplication possible
 * ##### ssDNA
-    single stranded DNA: hard to duplicate and mediocre stability
+    single stranded DNA:
+    - difficult to reliable duplicate
+    - mediocre stability
 * ##### dsDNA
+    double stranded DNA:
+    - very stable
-    double stranded DNA: very stable and reliable duplication possible
+    - reliable duplication possible

-Some forms of life alternate the storage formats through their life cycle e.g. retroviruses.

 ### storage and decoding
-7 forms of combinations of lifetime storage and decode mechanisms are known to be in use on earth:
+7 forms of combinations of lifetime storage and decode mechanisms are known to be in use on earth, known as Baltimore classification:
 * (+)ssRNA := Single stranded RNA, + sense
 * (-)ssRNA := Single stranded RNA, - sense
 * ssDNA := Single-strand DNA